 Access to primary health care

-Primary health care is delivered in community settings, such as general practices, community health centres, Aboriginal health services, and allied health practices like physiotherapy.
+Primary health care is delivered in community settings, such as general practices, community health centres, First Nations health services, and allied health practices like physiotherapy.
 It is usually people’s first point of contact with the health system, and the gateway to specialised health services.
-There is evidence presented in this report showing that there is a relative lack of access to PHC services in remote areas where health care needs are highest.
-In addition, 30% of the Indigenous population who reported that they needed to, but did not see a health care provider on at least one occasion in the previous 12 months.
+The evidence presented in this report shows that there is a relative lack of access to primary health care services in general, and particularly in remote areas where people need health care the most.
+Moreover, 30% of First Nations people reported that they needed health care but had not seen a health care provider on at least once in the past 12 months.

-The Australian Government provides funding to organisations to provide culturally appropriate primary health care services to Aboriginal and Torres Strait Islander people.
+The Australian Government provides funding to organisations to provide culturally appropriate primary health care services to First Nations people.

-Indigenous-specific primary health care services are run by Aboriginal Community Controlled Health Organisations (ACCHOs), state/territory or local health services, or non-government organisations.
+First Nations-specific primary health care services are run by Aboriginal Community Controlled Health Organisations (ACCHOs), state and territory, local health services, or non-government organisations.

-Although 4 in 5 Indigenous Australians live in Major cities and regional areas where mainstream health services are typically located, these services are not always accessible, for geographic, social, and cultural reasons (AIHW 2016).
-So, Indigenous-specific health services are important providers of comprehensive primary health services for Indigenous Australians living in various locations.
+Although 4 in 5 First Nations people live in Major cities, Inner regional and Outer regional areas where mainstream health services are typically located, these services are not always accessible, for geographic, social, and cultural reasons (AIHW 2016).
+Further, research indicates that these services outperform mainstream services in terms of identifying and managing risks for chronic conditions (Panaretto et al. 2014).
+As such, First Nations-specific primary health services are important providers of comprehensive primary health services for First Nations people across geographic areas.

-In 2018-19 in Very remote areas, 3 in 4 (75%) Indigenous Australians usually went to an Aboriginal Medical Service (AMS) or community clinic (in many cases that might be the only primary health care option available) (Figure 6.1).
+In 2018-19 in Very remote areas, 3 in 4 (75%) First Nations people usually went to an Aboriginal Medical Service (AMS) or community clinic (which may have been the only primary health care option available in many cases) (Figure 6.2).

-In contrast, in Major cities, while more than 1 in 3 (35%) Indigenous Australians would like to go to an AMS or community clinic for health problems, fewer than 1 in 6 (15%) usually went to these types of services.
+In contrast, in Major cities, while more than 1 in 3 (35%) First Nations people would like to go to an AMS or community clinic for health problems, fewer than 1 in 6 (15%) usually went to these types of services.

-Figure 6.1: Health service use and preferences among Indigenous Australians, 2018–19
+Figure 6.2: Health service use and preferences among First Nations people, by remoteness, 2018–19

 For further information, see: